Vision AI: Visual Anomaly Detection

 How High Peak Software’s Vision AI is powering industries with production-ready solutions

 Vision AI works the same way as human vision, except humans have a head start.
 Human sight has the advantage of lifetimes of context to train how to tell different objects apart, what kind of anomaly is present in an object, or whether there is something wrong in an image of that object.
-The platform process and analyze the visual inputs to train models to perform similar functions, but it can do it in much less time with data and algorithms rather than retinas, optic nerves and visual cortex.
+The platform processes and analyzes the visual inputs to train models to perform similar functions, but it can do it in much less time with data and algorithms rather than retinas, optic nerves, and the visual cortex.
 Because it is designed and trained to inspect thoughts of product images in no time, noticing unapparent anomalies, it quickly surpasses human capabilities.
 Consequently, driving business impact at scale by improving production units’ productivity.

 Below, we’ve detailed the core features of the Vision AI platform and how it can be leveraged in production facilities across industries.